Construction of simplicial complexes with prescribed degree-size sequences

 If equality holds, each subsequent facet must take exactly one non-shielding node.
 To secure its availability, we can thus further require that $s_\text{max} - 1 \leq \lvert \bid \rvert - \lvert Q \rvert$.

 {\it Rule 3 (for $\bid$ and $\biB$).} Let $V'$ be the set of nodes with positive residual degree.
 We require that, for every blocking facet $\sigma \in \biB$, $V'$ be not a subset of $\sigma$.

-While Rule 1 is essentially the preprocessing step, Rules~2--3 are meant to cut the combinatorial explosion as much as possible, but not prohibit any realizable sequence from being realized.
-There are times when accepting a candidate facet forces the algorithm to use specific nodes for the remaining facets, namely, when $d_i = \lvert \bis \rvert$ for any node~$i$.
-In such cases, we invoke a subroutine to recursively remove the ``forced'' degrees as needed.
+While Rule 1 is essentially the precondition, Rules~2--3 are meant to cut the combinatorial explosion as much as possible, but not prohibit any realizable sequence from being realized.
+If accepting a candidate facet leads to $d_i = \lvert \bis \rvert$ for any node $i$, these nodes are required to be used for the remaining facets---we invoke a subroutine to recursively consume those ``forced'' degrees.
 A Python implementation of the algorithm is freely available~\cite{yenSimplicialtestPythonLibrary2021}.
+The pseudocode is given in the Supplemental Material~\cite{sm}.